JuliaClimate/ClimateTools.jl/README.md

 ```julia
 ind = annualmax(C::ClimGrid)
 ```
 Which returns another ClimGrid.
-You can also map this ClimGrid with the `mapclimgrid` function and returns the climatological mean of the annual maximum daily precipitation.
+You can also map this ClimGrid with the `mapclimgrid` function and returns the climatological mean of the annual maximum (e.g. daily precipitation in the example below).
+A list of indices can be found in the documentation.

 <p align="center">
   <img src="https://cloud.githubusercontent.com/assets/3630311/23873133/59b85c08-0807-11e7-967b-7cc7d28aada0.png?raw=true" width="771" height="388" alt="Precipitation example"/>